-I. Diversity, Equity, and Inclusion
+H. Diversity and Inclusion

-LACERA values diversity, equity, and inclusion, and believes that effectively accessing and managing diverse talent leads to improved outcomes.
-LACERA considers diversity broadly, inclusive of-but not limited to-professional backgrounds, age, experience, race, sexual orientation, gender, gender identity, disability status, military service, ethnicity, national origin, and culture.
-LACERA expects external asset managers and other third-party providers to respect and reflect LACERA's value of diversity, equity, and inclusion.
-LACERA's ongoing monitoring of third-party service providers incorporates an assessment of vendors' commitment to, adherence with, and track record of accessing and retaining diverse workforces in an inclusive and equitable manner.
+LACERA values diversity and inclusion, and believes that effectively accessing and managing diverse talent inclusive of varied backgrounds, age, experience, race, sexual orientation, gender, ethnicity, and culture leads to improved outcomes.
+LACERA expects external asset managers and other third party providers to respect and reflect LACERA's value of diversity and inclusion.
+LACERA's ongoing monitoring of third party service providers incorporates an assessment of vendors' commitment to, adherence with, and track record of accessing and retaining diverse and inclusive workforces.